 Do you offer support for the summer months?

 Yes, assistantships and/or fellowships are guaranteed during the summer months for first- through fourth-year students.

 When is the application deadline?

 The deadline for matriculation in autumn 2021 has passed.
-The next cycle will open in autumn 2021 with a deadline in early December 2021.
+The next cycle will open in autumn 2021 with a deadline of November 30, 2021.

 Am I eligible to apply if my undergraduate major is not in Psychology?

 An undergraduate major in Psychology is not required; applicants from other backgrounds can apply and be admitted.
 All applicants should have sufficient foundational knowledge and research experience prior to the program to allow them to go straight into graduate-level coursework and conduct research.